 To learn more about our dry eye services and schedule a consultation, call Austin Eye Professionals in Austin today!

-Austin Eye Professionals serves dry eye patients from Our practice serves patients from Austin and Cedar Park, Texas and surrounding communities.
+Austin Eye Professionals serves dry eye patients from Our practice serves patients from Austin, Leander and Hutto, Texas and surrounding communities.

 - A: Aside from redness and dryness, dry eye syndrome can also cause watery eyes, stinging or burning, stringy mucus, blurred vision, grittiness, light sensitivity and difficulty wearing contact lenses.
 Symptoms can range from mild to debilitating, and from occasional to chronic.